Sukumaru/BC_imaging/7_AtypicalMatching/README.md

 ## USAGE

-* cox_nnet_v2.py: This is a package for running the neural network extension of Cox regression

-* HiddenNodes.py: This is for combing the iput to construct a new Cox-nnet model in the second stage

-* test_2stage_opt.py: Two-stage cox-nnet model fitting

-* test_ssBRCA_opt.py: Single-stage cox-nnet model fitting

-* original_importance.ipynb: Deriving significant features among all CP, TMI, and TCI feature sets
+* HD-KM-PLots.ipynb: Kaplan-Meier Plot for the TNBC and Lum-A subtypes for TCGA and METABRIC dataset

+* limma_METABRIC.ipynb: Differential analysis of METABRIC dataset on TNBC and Lum-A subtypes

+* limma_TCGA.ipynb: Differential analysis of TCGA dataset on TNBC and Lum-A subtypes

+* limma_ours.ipynb: Differential analysis of the dataset investigated in the project (BRCA) on TNBC and Lum-A subtypes

 ### Execution
 ```bash